datajerk/ctf-write-ups/dc2020q/mooodem/README.md

 os.system('./bin2wav out1.bin out1.wav; minimodem -r -8 -f out1.wav 1200')
 ```

 The above code will actually return the flag if you know how to create `in1.bin`.
-You'll also notice that I start by sending the payload first and then capture the reply.
+You'll also notice that I send the payload first and then capture the reply.

 While advertised as Bell 202 (half-duplex), the challenge server is more like two Bell 202 modems (one for each direction), and thanks to buffering you can send your entire attack as a single shot.